When Was Billiards Invented? Exploring the Sport’s Rich History – Blatt Billiards

 At Blatt Billiards, we know that billiards is more than just a game, and as such, its history is an important part of our lives.
 We’d love to share its storied history with you, so you can move forward with ordering your custom billiard table in confidence.

-The game was mentioned by Shakespeare in his play, Antony and Cleopatra, in the line, “Let it alone; let's to billiards: come, Charmian,” said by Cleopatra in Scene V of Act II.
-Of course, that doesn’t mean that billiards was played in Ancient Egypt… or was it?
+The game is mentioned by Shakespeare in Antony and Cleopatra when Cleopatra says, “Let it alone; let's to billiards: come, Charmian,” in Act II, Scene V. Of course, that doesn’t mean that billiards was played in Ancient Egypt… or was it?
 Read on to find out who invented the game of pool.

 What Is Billiards?